llamerrr/GungeonTogether/README.md

 WIP WIP WIP WIP WIP WIP pls be nice

-The mod is free (because im not weird). however i am broke asf so feel free to donate for my INSANELY INTENSE AND HARD LABOUR (jk)
+The mod is free (because im not weird). however i am broke asf so feel free to donate for my INSANELY INTENSE AND HARD LABOUR (jk) my paypal is llamerrr1@gmail.com if you actually want to (for some reason)

 ## What works so far
 - pretty much nothing